vaughany/moodle-repository_planetestream/readme.md

 For installation, configuration and usage instructions, please refer to the Help Documentation within your Planet eStream v5.5 website.

-22nd May 2013: Version 2.3.3 (build 20130522): Modified slightly by Paul Vaughan (paulvaughan@southdevon.ac.uk) to remove
-a warning and make the URL a required field, as well as running all files through the Code Checker local plugin and resolving most of the issues.
+October 2013: Modified slightly by Paul Vaughan (paulvaughan@southdevon.ac.uk) to remove a warning and make the URL a required field, as well as running all files through the Code Checker local plugin and resolving most of the issues.